wallenc/deployAKS/README.md

     $ PATH="/usr/local/bin/helm:$PATH"

 ## Generate certificates for Helm, Tiller, and the ingress controller
-Use this [guide](/guides/Generate-Certificate-Requests-for-Helm-Tiller-and-the-Ingress-Controller.md) to generate the certificate requests and export with a private key
+Use this [guide](https://github.com/wallenc/deployAKS/blob/master/Guides/Generate%20Certificate%20Requests%20for%20Helm%2C%20Tiller%2C%20and%20the%20Ingress%20Controller.md) to generate the certificate requests and export with a private key

 Once the certificates have been created, copy them to a directory on your Linux host.

 ## Convert the pfx files to .cer and .key files
-The following steps will walk you through converting the PFX files to .crt and .key files so they are readable by Linux.

-You can either run these commands manually from the command line or convert the certificates using the bash script from my [GitHub](https://github.com/wallenc/deployAKS/blob/master/Scripts/convertCertificates.sh)
+The following steps will walk you through converting the PFX files to .crt and .key format which is required for Linux.
+You can either run these commands manually from the command line or convert the certificates using a bash script.

+#### Using the bash script to convert the certificates
+Copy [convertCertificates.sh](https://github.com/wallenc/deployAKS/blob/master/Scripts/convertCertificates.sh) to your Linux host.

+Mark the script as executable
+    $ chmod u+x convertCertificates.sh

+Run the script, using the following as an example.
+Make sure to replace the --cert-path, --out-path, and --pfx-password with values relevant to your scenario

+    $ ./convertCertificates.sh --cert-path ~/certs --root-cert ~/rootCert.cer  --out-path ~/certs/converted --pfx-password PASSWORD

 #### To manually convert the certificates run the below commands for each cert.
 Replace \<cert-name> with the name of the certificate to convert, and replace "PASSWORD" with the password used when exporting the certificate.